 At this point you realize, that people with eating disorders often do not receive help, because it is never easy for someone to submit their selves to a professional and admit that they struggle with an eating disorder.
 Overcoming an eating disorder is a long process, however, if you recognize that you have a problem and you know you need help, you have taken the first step to recovery.
 People who are suffering from eating disorders can choose from receiving treatment at a residential facility or through an outpatient counseling session.
 Although, there is a brighter side with inpatient treatments because the patients are monitored in a more structured treatment environment by dietitians and nutrition experts.
 All rehabilitation centers consider their cases confidential.
 There is no promise as to how long the inpatient rehabilitation will last, however, all of it happens at its own pace according to how prepared and motivated the person is.
 When the person is admitted to the rehabilitation center, the first thing the authorities will do is to undergo the patient with a preliminary physical check-up to determine the underlying health issues.
 The next phase is to strictly control the diet designed to get the patient back to its healthy weight and function.
 After this phase, the behavioral therapy begins.
 When the patient has recovered, he or she can be released and should learn to live again, but he or she will have to meet the doctor and dietitian regularly to keep track of progress and decrease the possibility of relapse.

 To top it off, irregular eating habits and severe distress or concerns about body weight or shape is a concern that should be addressed immediately.
-The warning signs of eating disorders should not be disregarded because these may indicate that there is a development of an eating disorder or an eating disorder being experienced already.
+The warning signs of eating disorders should not be disregarded because these may indicate that there is a development of an eating disorder.
 It can develop during any age but typically appears during the teen years or young adulthood.
-Eating disorder is a complex disorder, influenced by various factors though the exact cause is unknown, it is believed that it is a combination of biological, psychological, and environmental aspects.
+An eating disorder is a complex disorder, influenced by various factors though the exact cause is unknown, it is believed that it is a combination of biological, psychological, and environmental aspects.
 If you or somebody you know is experiencing several of the following symptoms listed above, seek help immediately.
 Although these conditions are treatable, the symptoms and consequences can be life-threatening if not addressed.
-Varying levels of treatment ranges from outpatient support groups to inpatient rehabilitation centers, based on the severity of the eating disorder.
+Varying levels of eating disorder treatment ranges from outpatient support groups to inpatient rehabilitation centers, based on the severity of the eating disorder.